 If you or someone you know has been seriously injured due to the negligence of an Uber, Lyft or another rideshare service you should contact a personal injury attorney today.
 We help accident victims work through these difficult circumstances.

-These accidents happen every day and many times they will try to settle the cases quickly without fair compensation for your injuries.
+These accidents happen every day and many times insurance companies for Uber and Lyft will try to settle the cases quickly without fair compensation for your injuries.